This document [ Adobe Acrobat (pdf) version ] is intended to offer guidance to users of electronic mail (e-mail) systems.

 If you posed this question to Miss Manners, I expect she would come back with a quick answer - use the standard formalities -- but I don't know that I would agree.

 In a non-business situation, I would recommend that you bypass the standard formalities.
-At most, I would only include something along the lines of "Dear Virgil" or just "Virgil".
+At most, I would only include something along the lines of "Dear John" or just "John".

 In the business situation, things are much more complicated.
 Each situation will need to be evaluated on its on, but in general, I would use the following as a guide: If you normally address a person as Miss/Mrs./Ms./Mr. Smith then that's the way I would initially address them in e-mail.
 If you normally call them by their first name then I would either omit the salutation or follow the guideline specified in the prior paragraph.
 If you are unsure, stick to the formal salutation.
 It's the safest bet.